Chlorek/pyxels/README.md

 * buffer last minutes (aka shadow-play)
 * custom framerate
 * custom buffer time (for watch mode)
+* possibility to save buffered video in parts or as single file
 * auto-upload via http (with authorization)
 * region selection
-* easily setable encoder (defaults to h264_nvenc, so if you don't like it or have no GPU support - change it)
+* setable encoder (defaults to h264_nvenc, so if you don't like it or have no GPU support - change it)

 # Requirements
 Script is written in Python 3 with use of modules (that you may most likely need to install) such as: